google/html-quiz/README.md

 This is a simple quiz game which supports two players (or teams).

-The idea is that teams get questions alternately and if one does not answer the other gets a chance.
-If neither answers correctly, it’s a tie.
+The idea is that teams get questions alternately and if the first one does not give correct answer, the other gets a chance.
+If neither answers correctly, that’s a tie.
 Another way to play is to have teams use buzzers of some kind to determine which gets the first try at the question.
 The way I’ve used the script is by having two asymmetric teams and the smaller one always getting the first chance.

 Configuration
 -------------